 Would the world finally be rid of the Joker?
 No way to be sure.
 Batman had seen him survive explosions, gunfire, electrocution falling from aircraft, and yes, even plunging to the bottom of the Gotham River.
 What reason was there to believe the odds would finally catch up with him?

-A story by Paul Dini in The Batman Adventures Annual #1 begins with the Joker falling out of a police blimp after a climactic fight with Batman, and proceeds to show how he spends the rest of his night getting back to one of his lairs.
+"Laughter After Midnight", a story by Paul Dini in The Batman Adventures Annual #1 deconstructs this trope begining with the Joker falling out of a police blimp after a climactic fight with Batman, and proceeds to show how he spends the rest of his night getting back to one of his lairs.
+First he survives by falling into a park's lake.
+Understandably angry that his archenemy threw him from a blimp, he begins a massacre of Gotham's midnight denizens while buying donuts and a paper.
+He asks Harley to pick him up, but the police are with her.
+Then a Red Shirt patrolman tries to arrest him and the Joker steals his patrol car.
+The comic ends in an eerie scene with the Joker trying to get home.

 Joker:Oh who cares?
 I've been blown up, thrown down smokestacks, fed to sharks; I'm the Joker!
 I always survive!